Understanding Prediction Discrepancies in Machine Learning Classifiers: DIG: Capture and Explain Discrepancies

-The set of training points is privileged information to drive the analysis of a trained model, especially in a model-agnostic explanation setting.
-In the algorithm, the search of the discrepancies is supported by a graph~$\mathcal{G}$.
-Each point of the training set $x \in \mathbb{X}_{train}$ is represented in the graph by a single node $v_i$.
-Each node $v_i$ is connected to its $k$ closest nodes $v_j$ (Euclidean distance in the feature space $\mathcal{X}$) that comply with the conditions specified in Equation~\ref{eq:connection-condition}.
-Each eligible pair of nodes $(v_i,v_j)$ is connected by a single undirected edge $e_{i,j}$.
-Each node $v_i$ is then associated with a training point $x_i \in \mathbb{X}_{train}$, its predicted labels by every model of the pool $\mathbb{F}_\epsilon$ and whether there is prediction discrepancy or not, as measured by $\mathbbm{1}_{\mathcal{D}_\mathbb{F}}(x_i)$.
+The search of the discrepancies is supported by a graph~$\mathcal{G}$.
+Each point of the training set ${x \in \mathbb{X}_{train}}$ is represented in the graph by a single node~$v_i$.
+To speed up calculations and since we expect some intervals to be redundant, instead of linking every pair of training instances, each node~$v_i$ is only connected to its~$k$ closest neighbors~$v_j$ (Euclidean distance in the feature space~$\mathcal{X}$) verifying Eq.~\ref{eq:connection-condition} with a single undirected edge~$e_{i,j}$.
+Each node~$v_i$ is then labelled with its associated coordinates in~$\mathcal{X}$, its predictions made by every model of the pool~$\mathbb{F}_\epsilon$ and whether there is prediction discrepancy or not~($\mathbbm{1}_{\mathcal{D}_\mathbb{F}}(x_i)$).
 This step of the algorithm is illustrated Figure~\ref{sub:graph}.
 Once instantiated with this procedure, the graph is a coarse representation of the intervals of discrepancies between points of the training set.
-To obtain a better approximation of the intervals of discrepancies, the graph is refined to search for the borders $x_k$ of the discrepancies areas along the edges.
+To obtain a better approximation of the intervals of discrepancies, the graph is refined to search for the borders~$\{x_k\}_k$ of the discrepancies areas along the edges.